How to Rent Guide for Landlords: What Replaced It in 2026

 Docs & Templates

-What is the How To Rent guide?
-The How to Rent guide is a government-issued checklist that helps tenants understand their rights and responsibilities when renting in England and Wales.
+The How to Rent guide was a government-issued checklist that helped tenants in England understand their rights and responsibilities when renting.
+It helped answers questions regarding letting agent fees, security deposits, and the Right to Rent.

 • Details of the salient paperwork such as the tenancy agreement and the inventory inspection.